minwoo0611/HeLiPR-Pointcloud-Toolbox/ReadMe.md

   <img src="image/visualizer.png" alt="Visualizer" width="30%" />
 </p>

-The HeLiPR-Pointcloud-Toolbox excels with three core functionalities: **Undistortion and Accumulation** for refining point cloud data, **Frame Transformation** to align data with the coordinate system, and **Visualization** for a comprehensive graphical representation of LiDAR data.
+The HeLiPR-Pointcloud-Toolbox excels with three core functionalities:

+- **Undistortion and Accumulation** for refining point cloud data

+- **Frame Transformation** to align data with the coordinate system

+- **Visualization** for a comprehensive graphical representation of LiDAR data.

 ## Files and Functions
 - **`python/transformINStoLiDAR.py`**: Transforms INS data to the LiDAR frame, aiding in trajectory creation and undistortion.